lloesche/valheim-server-docker/README.md

 Overall LAN play via the Steam Server Browser has been a bit hit and miss for me while online play using the in-game search has resulted in the most consistent success.

+NOTE 2: You will only find your Valheim game server using this method if your server is public (`SERVER_PUBLIC` is NOT set to `false`).
+If you started your server with `SERVER_PUBLIC` set to `false`, you will get the error message: `Server is not responding.` in the list where the servers are supposed to appear.

 # Admin Commands
 Upon startup the server will create a file `/config/adminlist.txt`.
 In it you can list the IDs of all administrator users.